laurabenner/firstproject/README.md

-# firstproject
+# Animal Demo Schedule
-This is my first project.
+This project contains demo events organized by time and exhibit.